servicemeshinterface/smi-spec/README.md

 by providers of Service Mesh Technology.
 It enables flexibility and interoperability.

-This specification consists of three APIs:
+This specification consists of multiple APIs:

+* [Traffic Specs](traffic-specs.md) - define how traffic looks on a per-protocol basis.
+These resources work in concert with access control and other types of policy to manage traffic at a protocol level.
-* [Traffic Policy](traffic-policy.md) - configure access to specific pods and routes based on the identity of a client for locking down applications to only allowed users and services.
+* [Traffic Access Control](traffic-policy.md) - configure access to specific
+  pods and routes based on the identity of a client for locking down applications to only allowed users and services.
 * [Traffic Split](traffic-split.md) - incrementally direct percentages of
   traffic between various services to assist in building out canary rollouts.
 * [Traffic Metrics](traffic-metrics.md) - expose common traffic metrics for use